keshavDooleea/kbilliards-scoreboard/README.md

 ## How to use?

-1. Click on a player name (p1 or p2 by default) to set or update players names.
+1. Tap on a player name (p1 and p2 by default) to modify.
-1. On "Who breaks?" screen, double click on a player's panel or board to select who is breaking.
+1. On "Who breaks?" screen, double tap on either left or right panel to select who breaks first.
-1. When the game starts, swipe up or down to update score.
+1. When the game starts, swipe up or down on a panel to update score.
-1. Click on the restart icon on the top left to restart the game.
+1. Tap on the restart icon on the top left to start a new match.